munificent/craftinginterpreters/book/jumping-back-and-forth.md

 I said we wouldn't use C's if statement to implement Lox's control flow, but we do use one here to determine whether or not to offset the instruction pointer.
 But we aren't really using C for *control flow*.
-If we wanted to, we could do the same thing purely arithmatically.
+If we wanted to, we could do the same thing purely arithmetically.
 Let's assume we have a function `falsey()` that takes a Lox Value and returns 1 if it's falsey or 0 otherwise.
 Then we could implement the jump instruction like: